Updated: Aug 6, 2022

 There are many benefits to journaling: we express what is alive in us, we set goals, we document our progress, we record ideas, brainstorm, relieve stress by brain-dumping, we self-reflect, improve our creativity, keep a record of experiences we might otherwise forget.
 Micro-journaling is a more concise and brief variation of journaling.
 There are many apps that enable this.
 Because of character limits, brevity and clarity are encouraged.

 I read or am read to daily.
-Over the course of a year, I may finish between 50-150 books or more.
-It's a way to strengthen empathy, practice perspective-taking, and learn from the experiences, research, and wisdom of others.
+Over the course of a year, I may finish between 50-200 books.
+It's a way to strengthen empathy, to practice perspective-taking, and to learn from the experiences, research, and wisdom of others.
 To improve comprehension and fluency in multiple languages, I read in English, Spanish, Portuguese, and Italian.
 Learning languages has many cognitive benefits.
 Many public libraries offer digital libraries to patrons.
 I use Libby, Sora, and Hoopla.
 All free.

 Communication is a skill that we can practice each time we interact with others.
 Marshall Rosenberg's Non-violent communication technique is the one I use most often.
 I listen for the speaker's feelings and true needs.
 I try to listen for what they genuinely want to express and do not take the words at face value.
 With compassion and empathy, we can have deep, authentic and meaningful conversations with others.
 These connections can develop a degree of closeness, understanding, and trust the heart longs for.
 To be seen and heard is a gift we can give one another.
 This is one of the simple acts of kindness we can extend to others.

 A signature strength is a character strength which are grouped into 6 main classes: wisdom & knowledge, courage, humanity, justice, temperance, transcendence.
 Signature strengths points to our deepest values- for one it might be curiosity, for another honesty, for another social connection or teamwork or prudence.
-My top signature strengths are curiosity, love of learning, appreciation of beauty and excellence, gratitude, self-regulation, and perseverance among others.
+My top signature strengths are curiosity, love of learning, gratitude, self-regulation, and perseverance.
 Daily, I search for ways to exercise these strengths.
 This post, for example, is the fruit of curiosity and love of learning.
 I was curious to learn how to optimize my potential and learned self-regulatory techniques which, I hope, are of value to readers.
 You can identify your signature strengths by taking the survey.

 When I say no to a request, I am saying yes to some other value like peace, health, self-discovery.
 I am sincere about prioritizing my well-being.
 I am more committed to promoting inner-peace, joy, and compassion than to ambition or getting ahead.
 When these come, they come as a consequence of my putting first things first.

 I purchased a portable UV sauna for under $300 and a steel stock tank for less than $150.
-At the end of each day, I treat myself to the sauna and sit in heat (130-140 degrees F) for about 15 minutes, then sit in a tub of ice for 10-20 minutes.
-In addition to the benefits I mentioned above, ice baths also reduce inflammation and improve recovery by changing the way blood and other fluids flow through your body.
+Sometimes, at the end of a day, I'll treat myself to the sauna and sit in heat (130-140 degrees F) for about 15 minutes, then sit in a tub of ice for 10-20 minutes.
+In addition to the benefits I mentioned above, ice baths also reduce inflammation and improve recovery by changing the way blood and other fluids flow through the body.
 Blood vessels constrict when the body is exposed to cold; they dilate when we exit.
 This process helps flush away metabolic waste- including lymph, a clear fluid made up of white blood cells and fluid from your intestines.
 While the heart circulates blood around the body, the lymph nodes don’t have a pump.
 Ice baths constrict and open vessels manually, which helps stagnant fluids in the lymph nodes circulate.
 Increased blood flow floods the cells with nutrients and oxygen.
-I began open ocean swimming year-round.
-I can tolerate the frigid waters off the coast of New England even on the coldest winter days.

 What does not appear on my list of daily-dos are those things I do not do.
 Via Negativa is the art of what not to do.
 I do not watch television.
 I am not on social media.
 I do not seek distractions or engage in meaningless activities.
 Nor do I stress myself with must-dos, including the disciplines listed here.
 If I don't get to them, I don't get to them.
 I give myself permission to fail.
 I do not stint on self-compassion.
 I cycle on and off routines; I modify them and adapt to changes.